ONE THING IS NEEDFUL: SCRIPTURE

 SEVEN TIPS FOR READING AND UNDERSTANDING THE KING JAMES BIBLE

-1. THE ONLY THING YOU NEED TO START READING THE KING JAMES BIBLE IS THE KING JAMES BIBLE.
+7. THE ONLY THING YOU NEED TO START READING AND UNDERSTANDING THE KING JAMES BIBLE IS THE KING JAMES BIBLE.

-You don’t need devotionals, commentaries, references, concordances, lexicons, maps, and other Bible versions.
-You only need a text-only copy of the King James Bible like the SlimLine Bible by LCBP or the Windsor Text Bible by TBS because there is a hidden built-in dictionary inside the King James Bible.
+The only thing you need to start reading and understanding the King James Bible is a copy of the King James Bible.
+You don’t need devotionals, commentaries, references, concordances, lexicons, maps, and other Bible versions because there is a hidden built-in dictionary inside the King James Bible.

 “But we speak the wisdom of God in a mystery, even the hidden wisdom, which God ordained before the world unto our glory: Which none of the princes of this world knew: for had they known it, they would not have crucified the Lord of glory.
 But as it is written, Eye hath not seen, nor ear heard, neither have entered into the heart of man, the things which God hath prepared for them that love him.
 But God hath revealed them unto us by his Spirit: for the Spirit searcheth all things, yea, the deep things of God.
 For what man knoweth the things of a man, save the spirit of man which is in him? even so the things of God knoweth no man, but the Spirit of God.
 Now we have received, not the spirit of the world, but the spirit which is of God; that we might know the things that are freely given to us of God.
 Which things also we speak, not in the words which man’s wisdom teacheth, but which the Holy Ghost teacheth; comparing spiritual things with spiritual.
 But the natural man receiveth not the things of the Spirit of God: for they are foolishness unto him: neither can he know them, because they are spiritually discerned.”
 (1 Corinthians 2:7-14)